Categories

 • Trendy scene: Shibuya, a famous nightlife and fashion district.
 Located close to Harajuku, which is famous for its outlandish street fashion.

 • Foreigner/expat scene: Roppongi, frequented by the non-Japanese.
 Foreigner bars: check out Geronimo Shot Bar, Mogambo Tokyo, and Propaganda.
-For live music, head to 1Oak Tokyo.
+For live music, head to Blue Note Tokyo (jazz).

 • Shinjuku is another major nightlife area, famous for its Red Light district.